danbev/learning-rust/README.md

 $ readelf -s  target/debug/libsnippets.rlib | rustfilt
 ```

+### .d files
+These are makefile compatible depencency lists.

 ### use
 Is used to bring a module into scope so that we don't have to use the whole
 path for it (similar to `using` in C++ I guess):